phthom/hc/6-HybridCloudLab.md

-4. Deploy the analyzer application to ICP
+4. Deploy the analyzer application to OpenShift Cluster

 - Open the `analyzer-deployment.yaml` and have a look at the  env section of the file :